Nigerian Lawmaker Finally Surrenders After Court Declared Him Wanted

 The payment included N52 million to be paid to a company, Imanal Concept Ltd, purportedly as a facilitation fee.

-The investigators said Jidda after receiving the forged contract letter transferred the agreed sum into two bank accounts provided.
+The investigators said Jidda, after receiving the forged contract letter, transferred the agreed sum into the two bank accounts provided.

-One of the accounts is the lawmaker’s personal account at Guaranty Trust Bank and another belonging to Imanal Concept Ltd at Zenith Bank.
+One of the accounts was the lawmaker’s personal account at Guaranty Trust Bank, and another belonged to Imanal Concept Ltd at Zenith Bank.

 Read also